 Are Condos a Good Real Estate Investment or Are Single-Family Houses Better?

-It’s easy to see the appeal of buying a condo as an investment rental property.
+It’s easy to see the appeal of buying a condo as a real estate investment rental property.
 First and foremost, they tend to be cheaper.
 You can usually get a condo for less out-of-pocket than a single-family house in the same neighborhood.

 Condos can be a good investment.
 At MartelTurnkey we tend to think it’s hard to go wrong with real estate of any kind as long as you prioritize location and manage your risk.